Mythunga: Description

 The wingspan of Mythunga was in 2007 estimated at 4.7 m.
 However, that was done under the assumption that the first preserved teeth were located on the left premaxilla which would imply that Mythunga was a relatively short-snouted form with a skull length of 50 to 80 cm.
 In 2018, it was concluded that they had been confused with a maxillary tooth and replacement tooth and that the skull length was likely between 80 cm and 1 m, with a corresponding wingspan of between 4 and 6 m.
 In 2022, Gregory S. Paul estimated its wingspan at 5 m and body mass at 20 kg.

 In 2007, two autapomorphies were suggested, unique derived traits.
 Firstly, the teeth in the rear dentary of the lower jaw were relatively tall (half the depth of the supporting bone at that point).
 Secondly, the three hindmost maxillary teeth were widely spaced.
 In 2018 however, the first trait was rejected, as it could not be reliably established where the dentary ended.
 Another autapomorphy was now proposed: the outer sides of the jaws are undulating because of the bulging tooth sockets.

 The entire piece has a preserved length of 263 mm.
 As with most pterosaurs, the snout was hollow, with a supporting internal boxwork of bone, as could be observed at breaks.
 The jugal bone apparently extended to a point below the front of the large skull opening, the nasoantorbital fenestra.
 There are at least eight teeth in each maxilla.
 That is also the minimal number in the dentary.
 The teeth are relatively short, conical and moderately recurved.
 Their cross-section is oval.
 They are widely spaced at equal distances.

 Classification

 In 2007, Mythunga was provisionally thought to belong to a group of plesiomorphic, and thus possibly basal, pterodactyloids: the Archaeopterodactyloidea.
-In 2010, Alexander Kellner and colleagues placed Mythunga within the Anhangueridae.
+In 2010, Kellner et al. placed Mythunga within the Anhangueridae.
 In 2018, it was recovered by a cladistic analysis in the Anhangueria.

-The results of a phylogenetic analysis by Pentland et al. (2019) have recovered Mythunga as a member of the family Ornithocheiridae, more precisely within the subfamily Ornithocheirinae as the sister taxon of Ferrodraco.
+The results of a phylogenetic analysis by Pentland et al. in 2019 have recovered Mythunga as a member of the family Ornithocheiridae, more precisely within the subfamily Ornithocheirinae as the sister taxon of Ferrodraco.
 However, a study made by Borja Holgado and Rodrigo Pêgas in 2020 had again recovered Mythunga within the family Anhangueridae, more precisely within the subfamily Tropeognathinae.
+In 2023, Richards et al. published a revised diagnosis of the related Thapunngaka, where they also erected the clade Mythungini.
+The clade comprises all Australian tropeognathines, including Mythunga, the type genus of said clade.

-Topology 1: Pentland et al. (2019).
+Topology 1: First analysis by Pentland et al. (2019).